ViktorLaurens/MMMP/README.md

 <!--  -->
 ## Project Structure Overview
     MMMP/
+    ├── docs/                   # Research paper for this project.
     ├── experiments/            # various examples to demonstrate the project's capabilities.
     ├── models/                 # Geometric models for robot classes.
     ├── planners/               # Path and motion planning algorithms.